intermine/im-docs/docs/webapp/properties/webconfig-model.rst

 The `webconfig-model.xml` file configures aspects of how data appears on the InterMine webapp.

-This file allows for inheritance - a subclass will inherit from its parent class, but only if that subclass has no long displayers set.
+This file allows for inheritance - a subclass will inherit from its parent class but only if that subclass has no configuration.
 Configuration settings for the parent class do not overwrite settings for the subclass.

 Field Configuration
 ----------------------